With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 A better plan is to boost your scores, then shop for that refinance, which should result in much bigger savings.

-10. Can a refinance damage your credit?
+10. Can a refinance lower your credit scores?

 Now let’s look at the other side of coin – the idea that a refinance can hurt your credit score.

-While any request for new credit (a refinance is a new credit line) can push your scores lower, it typically won’t do much damage.
+While any request for new credit (a refinance is technically a new credit line) can push your scores lower, it typically won’t do much damage.

 And even then, if you got your refinance done, who cares if your scores are depressed by five points or so for a month or two?
+Hold off on other loan applications if need be until things clears up.

 The takeaway is the savings from the refinance should easily eclipse any temporary credit score ding, which may or may not even take place.